Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Method

 \textbf{Multi-Cue Adaptive Mask (\(\mathbf{M}_h\)).} As illustrated in Figure~\ref{fig:mask_compare}, \(\mathbf{M}_h\) is a hard binary mask (1 indicates static regions and 0 indicates distractors) that identifies transient and distracting regions by integrating multiple cues, including semantic segmentation, stereo correspondence, pixel-level residuals, and feature-level residuals.

 We begin by applying the Segment Anything (SAM) model~\cite{Kirillov_sam_2023,li_segmentsam_2025} to partition each image into semantically coherent regions.
 To detect static content, we perform multi-view stereo matching across the training images with COLMAP~\cite{schonberger2016structure}.
 Semantic regions are considered static if they contain a sufficient number of valid correspondences (we empirically choose a threshold of 3 matches).
 Among the remaining regions, we identify transient distractors by analyzing reconstruction residuals.
 For each region, we compute pixel-level residuals, \textit{i.e.}, the $L_1$ error between the rendered and ground-truth images, and feature-level residuals, \textit{i.e.}, the cosine distance between DINOv2-encoded feature maps~\cite{oquab_dinov2_2023} of the rendered and ground-truth images.
 Regions with above-average residuals in both metrics are classified as distractors and masked out during training.
 This multi-cue approach offers higher robustness than prior methods that rely on single cues~\cite{sabour_robustnerf_2023, ren_nerfonthego_2024,martin-brualla_nerfw_2021,Rematas_urban_2022}, which generalizes more effectively across diverse in-the-wild scenes.
+See Algorithm \ref{alg:MAM} in the supplementary material for full details of the Multi-Cue Adaptive Mask.

 \textbf{Self-Supervised Soft Mask (\(\mathbf{M}_s\)).} To complement the rule-based hard mask \(\mathbf{M}_h\), we introduce a learnable soft mask \(\mathbf{M}_s\), whose values range between 0 and 1.
 Unlike the static $\mathbf{M}_h$, this soft mask is optimized jointly with the model and adapts throughout training.
 The objective for $\mathbf{M}_s$ is derived from the cosine similarity between DINOv2 feature maps of the ground-truth image $\mathbf{F}$ and the rendered image $\tilde{\mathbf{F}}$: